pirovc/ganon/README.md

                       -o "RefSeqCG_arc_bac" -b "v1" \
 	                  -a -m -u -r -p -t 24

-Where `-a` will additionaly download the taxdump.tar.gz, `-m` will force the MD5 check for every file downloaded, `-u -r -p` will generate reports which can be used later, `-t` set the number of parallel downloads, `-b` will name the version and `-o` set the output working directory.
+Where `-a` will additionally download the taxdump.tar.gz, `-m` will force the MD5 check for every file downloaded, `-u -r -p` will generate reports which can be used later, `-t` set the number of parallel downloads, `-b` will name the version and `-o` set the output working directory.
 If you want to download a set of defined species instead of the whole organism group, use `-g "species:562,623"` or any taxonomic group(s) `-g "taxids:620,1643685"`.

 Building the index based on the files of the example above: